karl0ss/MMM-Sonarr/Readme.md

 - Shows upcoming episodes from your Sonarr calendar
 - Displays recently downloaded episodes
+- Displays missed downloads in the last 5 days
 - Configurable update interval and display limits

 ## Screenshot